 Ilya Demutsky (b.
 1983) is a Russian multi-award winning composer, performer, and conductor.
 His works include compositions for orchestra, chorus, chamber ensemble, piano, voice, as well as electronic and film music.

-Film The Student directed by Kirill Serebrennikov with music by Ilya Demutsky won the François Chalais Prize at the 2016 Cannes Film Festival.
 As a film composer, Demutsky has worked extensively with Emmy-, TEFI- and Nika- award winning film director Sergey Miroshnichenko (Born in the USSR: 28 Up, Rings of the World, the official film of the Sochi 2014 Olympic Games and others).
+Demutsky has won the European Film Award for Best Composer 2016 for his score of Kirill Serebrennikov’s film The Student.
 He has also composed music for the opening ceremony of the 2014 Paralympic Games in Sochi.

 Demutsky’s compositions are regularly performed by ensembles around the world, including the Clerestory Vocal Ensemble, the Subito Vocal Ensemble, the Pacific Mozart Ensemble, the San Francisco Conservatory Chorus, the Saint Petersburg State Conservatory Chorus, the Capella Taurida Chorus, the Smolny Cathedral Chamber Choir, the San Francisco Conservatory Orchestra, the Orpheus Radio Station Symphony Orchestra, the State Symphony Orchestra of the Republic of Tatarstan, the Saint Petersburg State Academic Symphony Orchestra, the Teatro Comunale di Bologna Orchestra, the Belgorod State Symphony Orchestra and others.